googleapis/google-cloud-python/pubsub/README.rst

 ^^^^^^^^^^^

-To subscribe to data in Cloud Pub/Sub, you create a subscription based on the topic, and subscribe to that.
+To subscribe to data in Cloud Pub/Sub, you create a subscription based on the topic, and subscribe to that, passing a callback function.

 .. code-block:: python